-The Health Insurance Portability and Accountability Act of 1996 ("HIPAA"),293 addresses a number of issues relating to health insurance and healthcare administration.
-HIPAA requires the Secretary of Health and Human Services to adopt regulations protecting the privacy of individual healthcare information.294
+The Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), addresses a number of issues relating to health insurance and healthcare administration.
+HIPAA requires the Secretary of Health and Human Services to adopt regulations protecting the privacy of individual healthcare information.
+The key requirements of those regulations (hereafter the "HIPPAA Privacy Rule") are discussed below.